julurisaichandu/hci_website/README.md

-# Project: Creative "Hello World" Generator
+# Creative "Hello World" Generator

 ## Overview
-This project demonstrates a simple application using a **Streamlit frontend** and a **Flask backend** to generate a creative "Hello World" message through a Groq generative AI API.
-When a user clicks a button on the frontend, it triggers the backend to request a unique greeting message from the API and displays it on the frontend.
+This project demonstrates a web application using a **Streamlit frontend** and a **Flask backend** to generate a creative "Hello World" message through a Groq generative AI API.
+A unique greeting message is displayed on the UI when a user clicks a button on the frontend.

 ## Project Structure
 - `frontend.py` - Contains the Streamlit frontend code that displays the button and calls the backend.
 - `backend.py` - Contains the Flask backend code that handles API calls to Groq and returns the generated message.
-- `.env` - Stores sensitive environment variables, such as the Groq API key.

-## API Integration Steps
+## Implementation
 1. **Environment Setup**:
    - Used `.env` to securely store and retrieve the Groq API key.
-   - Loaded this key in `backend.py` using `dotenv` for secure access during API calls.
+   - Loaded this key in `backend.py` using `dotenv` package.

 2. **Backend Implementation**:
-   - Implemented a Flask application with an endpoint `/generate_greeting` that makes a POST request to the Groq API.
+   - Implemented a Flask application with an endpoint `/generate_hello_world` that makes a POST request to the Groq API.
    - The API request uses a specific model and a custom prompt to generate a creative "Hello World" message.
-   - Response from the API is formatted and sent back to the frontend.
+   - Response from the API is formatted and sent back to the front end.

 3. **Frontend Implementation**:
    - Created a Streamlit interface with a button.
 When clicked, it sends a POST request to the Flask backend.